Washington State coach Rolovich fired for refusing vaccine – KION546

 Associated Press

 SPOKANE, Wash.
 (AP) — Washington State has fired football coach Nick Rolovich and four of his assistants for refusing a state mandate that all employees get vaccinated against COVID-19.
 Rolovich becomes the first major college coach to lose his job over vaccination status.
-Washington Gov. Jay Inslee, a Democrat, had set a deadline of Monday for thousands of state employees, including the Cougars’ coach, to be vaccinated against the coronavirus.
+Washington Gov. Jay Inslee, a Democrat, had set a deadline of Monday for thousands of state employees to be vaccinated against the coronavirus.
 Rolovich applied for a religious exemption.
 The 42-year-old Rolovich was the highest-paid state employee at an annual salary of more than $3 million.
-Defensive coordinator Jake Dickert will be elevated to acting coach starting with Saturday’s home game against BYU..
+Defensive coordinator Jake Dickert will be elevated to acting coach starting with Saturday’s home game against BYU.